 - Brown Asbestos (Amosite) – As the name suggests, this form of the mineral has a brown colouring.
 Brown asbestos was used in many buildings as thermal insulation or pipe lagging.

 Asbestos.com is a great source of further information.
 You can learn about the various asbestos minerals, their former uses and how to identify them.

-If you’re working on a property built in the year 2000 or later, you shouldn’t find any asbestos.
+If you’re working on a property built in 2000 or later, you shouldn’t find any asbestos.
 All asbestos materials got banned from use in the UK in 1999.
-In older properties, though, the risk of finding the material is significant.
+However, there’s a high risk of finding asbestos in older properties.

 Its heat-resistant, insulating qualities led to asbestos being widely used in construction.
 The following are just some of the places where you might find it:

 If you find asbestos, it’s crucial to understand its risks.
 Fibres get released into the air when asbestos gets damaged, disturbed, or deteriorates.
 If you inhale these fibres, they can lead to a range of serious illnesses, including:

 - Asbestosis – Serious scarring to the lungs.
 Asbestosis generally only develops after sustained, heavy exposure to asbestos.
 The scarring causes increasing shortness of breath and, in some cases, may be fatal.